The forex trading week has come and gone.

 But while the EU agrees with the UK that “Any free trade agreement should be balanced, ambitious and wide-ranging,” the EU also warned that such an agreement can’t “amount to participation in the Single Market or parts thereof, as this would undermine its integrity and proper functioning.”
 Still, the EU is open to a free trade deal, which is something to look forward to.

 The euro got a very severe beat-down this week and ended up as the worst-performing currency of them all.

 Interestingly enough, the euro had a promising start when most euro pairs gapped higher at the start of the week, thanks to news that Angela Merkel’s Christian Democrats won the elections in Germany’s western state of Saarland.
 Saarland is actually the second smallest German state, but the minor victory there apparently raised hopes that Merkel will remain in power.

 Anyhow, the euro extended its gains a but after the initial gap.
 The euro’s price action then became mixed after that before getting rushed by sellers on Wednesday.
-And the most commonly cited catalyst was a Reuters report, which you can read here.

 According to the Reuters report, six unnamed ECB sources supposedly claimed that the ECB is worried that the market is already pricing-in an ECB rate hike by early next year.
 Moreover, the ECB supposedly only “wanted to communicate reduced tail risk but the market took it as a step to the exit.”
 The ECB’s message was “was way overinterpreted,” one of the unnamed sources said.